Torn Rotator Cuff

 Physical therapy is a vital part of treatment to reduce torn rotator cuff symptoms

 • Rest: It is important to avoid activities that cause pain, else the rotator cuff tear can get worse.
-With acute tears, you may be given a sling to wear initially.
+With acute tears, you may need to wear a sling initially.
 However, it is really important to keep the arm moving in a pain-free range, otherwise stiffness and weakness can develop

 • Physical Therapy & Exercises: a physical therapist can work on a rehab program with you to help you regain strength and movement in the shoulder as well as address any underlying issues such as poor posture from long term weakness and tightness which may have contributed to the tear in the first place.
 They may also carry out deep transverse friction massage to help the tendons heal correctly and/or acupuncture to help relieve pain.
 Visit the rotator cuff exercises section to find out more